kyma-project/eventing-manager/docs/user/README.md

 ### Eventing Publisher Proxy

-The [Eventing Publisher Proxy](https://github.com/kyma-project/eventing-publisher-proxy) provides a single, stable endpoint where your applications publish events using a standard HTTP POST request (endpoint: `/publish` for CloudEvents and `<application_name>/v1/events` for legacy events).
+The [Eventing Publisher Proxy](https://github.com/kyma-project/eventing-publisher-proxy) provides a single, stable endpoint for your applications to publish events using a standard HTTP POST request (endpoint: `/publish` for CloudEvents and `<application_name>/v1/events` for legacy events).
 This simplifies integration, as you can use common tools like curl or any standard HTTP client.

 The proxy performs the following tasks: